 Figure 16.
-Comparison of the paleomagnetic declinations (d in degrees), computed from the newest model of Korte (the curve with the standard deviation ±50, with the age and declinations gathered in table 2 (blue dots).
+Comparison of the paleomagnetic declinations (d in degrees), computed from the newest model of Korte (the curve with the standard deviation ±50, with the age and declinations gathered in Table 2 (blue dots).
 Drawn by © Jan Kostelecký.

 Table 2.
-List of temples with their geodetic coordinates, names of temples (or localities), dynasties, posthumous names of emperors, periods of their reign and „orientation“ (angle in degrees west (negative) or east (positive) of astronomical north, as measured on the spot or derived from satellite images in Google Earth).
+List of temples with their geodetic coordinates, names of temples (or localities), dynasties, posthumous names of emperors, periods of their reign and “orientation” (angle in degrees west (negative) or east (positive) of astronomical north, as measured on the spot or derived from satellite images in Google Earth).
 Under one item, a whole group of pyramids can be hidden (see the text).